31zaki/mini-rover/README.md

 4. **Battery:** [Battery for Raspberry Pi](https://www.amazon.co.jp/gp/product/B0C1GFX5LW/ref=ppx_yo_dt_b_asin_title_o00_s02?ie=UTF8&psc=1).
 5. **GPIO Expansion:** [GPIO Expansion Board](https://www.amazon.co.jp/gp/product/B072XBX3XX/ref=ppx_yo_dt_b_asin_title_o00_s01?ie=UTF8&th=1).
 6. **Breadboard** for initial wiring, with plans to design a custom PCB later.

+## PCB Design

+To streamline the wiring and improve reliability, a custom PCB has been designed using EAGLE.
+The PCB integrates all necessary components and connections for the Mini Rover.

+### EAGLE Design Files

+The PCB design files can be found in the `EAGLE/project` directory of this repository.
+This includes:

+- Schematic file
+- Board file

+### EAGLE Libraries

+Custom EAGLE libraries have been created for the components used in this project.
+These libraries are included in the `EAGLE/libraries` directory of this repository.

 ## Development Environment